 Recently he has been invited by the Department of Composition of the Eastman School of Music of Rochester, NY to be the Howard Hanson Visiting Professor 2017 and present, in April of the same year, two programs entirely dedicated to his music, interviews, a master class and a symposium to speak about his works.
 The Howard Hanson Visiting Professorship is funded by Eastman’s Hanson Institute for American Music.
 Previous Hanson Visiting Professors include composers Jo Kondo, Hans Abra- hamsen, and Lotus Andreessen, as well as Pulitzer Prize-winning composer Mario Davidovsky.

-Trigos is member of Sistema Nacional de Creadores de Arte (SNCA), Associate Composer of the Canadian Music Centre, and member of The American Society of Composers, Authors and Publishers (ASCAP).
+Trigos has been member of Sistema Nacional de Creadores de Arte (SNCA) for several years, Associate Composer of the Canadian Music Centre, and actually is member of The American Society of Composers, Authors and Publishers (ASCAP).